ARpatterns/diagram/README.md

 ### Block Quoting

-An action may dynamically load and run new rules.
-These rules are displayed as indented blockquote.
+An action may dynamically load and run new consecutive rules.
+These rules are displayed as indented block quotes consisting of one or several sequential rules.
-All rules in a block are loaded and installed in sequence, yet not (all) executed at loading time, but triggered by their corresponding event.
 Dynamically loaded rules may be called hierarchically leading to nested blocks. (`>`, `>>`, ...)

 ```markdown
 | on:command | &rarr; | do:detect:feature |
 |---|---|---|
 > Install feature detector &larr; "chair" 👁
 > | _on:detect_ | &rarr; | _do:execute:op_ |
 > |---|---|---|